 A ‘failure to appear’ for a serious crime will usually lead to an actual arrest warrant requiring the accused to spend time in jail.
 However, with a bench warrant, the circumstances are not as severe meaning the police are not going to literally go out and look for the person.
 Nonetheless, the person’s name will be entered into the state’s law enforcement database and if that person happens to come into contact with a police officer, the warrant will show up and instruct authorities to make an immediate arrest.

-If you are fortunate enough to find out about an open bench warrant before running into the police, you can resolve the requirements to remove a warrant without the embarrassment or time in jail.
+If you are fortunate enough to find out about an open bench warrant in Palm Beach before running into the police, you can resolve the requirements to remove a warrant without the embarrassment or time in jail.
 Call Bail Bonds Now any time between 9am and 5pm for a FREE outstanding arrest warrant search at (561)-500-9999.

 Obtaining a bail bond has never been easier!
 Try out our new online bail bonding system - available to you 24/7.
 Our customers are now able to post bond for a friend or loved one anytime, anywhere - all without having to leave the comfort of your own home.
 Please click the "Start Now" button below to quickly apply for a bail bond today!start Now